-Eloquence B.08.30 is upwards compatible with previous Eloquence versions.
+Eloquence B.08.30 is fully upwards compatible to previous

 A database created with B.08.30 should not be used with previous

-This is currently not supported by the previous Eloquence releases
+This is currently not supported by previous Eloquence releases

-and requires rebuilding any FTS indexes created with B.08.30.
+and requires rebuilding any FTS indexes when moving a previous release.

 Eloquence B.08.30 includes or makes use of several third party and